Download a FREE E-Book with 20 Easy Weeknight Dinners

 Above view of chocolate thumbprint cookies on a serving tray

-These soft and delicious shortbread chocolate ganache cookies will be a hit for any cookie swap, holiday party, or just a sweet treat for you and your loved ones!
-Both the cookie and the ganache is simple to make and comes together quickly.
+• Perfect for Holidays – These soft and delicious shortbread chocolate ganache cookies will be a hit for any cookie swap, holiday party, or just a sweet treat for you and your loved ones!

-Above view of ingredients for chocolate ganache cookies
+Above view of ingredients for chocolate thumbprint cookies

 Chocolate thumbprint cookies look super festive and cute, but if we don’t follow the proper steps, they may lose their shape in the baking process.
 The most important step is refrigerating the dough for at least an hour.

 I like to scoop the cookies before I put them in the fridge to really make everything easier.
-Scooping hard dough is hard!
+Scooping hard dough is tough; it is much easier with room temperature dough!

 Sometimes they slightly lose the thumbprint during the baking process because the cookies rise.
 If this happens, just use the back of a kitchen spoon to reinforce the divot.